hapi-server/server-nodejs/README.md

 The intended use case for this server is for a data provider that has

 1. [HAPI](https://github.com/hapi-server/data-specification) metadata, in one of a [variety of forms](#Metadata), for a  dataset and
-2. a command line program that returns at least [HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) (headerless) for all parameters in the dataset over a given start/stop timerange.
+2. a command line program that returns at least [headerless HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) for all parameters in the dataset over a given start/stop timerange.
 Optionally, the command line program can take inputs of a list of one or more parameters to output and an output format.

 This server handles